tsackton/taelgarverse/docs/campaigns/dunmari-frontier/session-notes/session-6-dufr.md

 players: [Kenzo, Wellby, Delwath, Seeker, Riswynn]
 tagline: in which the Festival of Rebirth is marred by a gnoll attack
 descTitle: Festival Ambush
+name: Dunmari Frontier - Session 6
-title: Dunmari Frontier - Session 6 Session 6 (DuFr)
+title: Dunmari Frontier - Session 6
 ---
 # Dunmari Frontier - Session 6